mcneel/help-docs/_en/flamingo/5/website/welcome.md

 # ![images/flamingotab.svg](images/flamingotab.svg) Getting Started with Flamingo nXt®
 Flamingo nXt creates high quality, photorealistic, still, and animation image files from 3-D models inside Rhinoceros ®.
 Flamingo nXt 5 is an update to Flamingo which integrates with the built-in rendering features in Rhino 5.

-Download and install Flamingo from the [Flamingo nXt 5 Download](https://www.rhino3d.com/store/upgrade/flamingo/nxt).
+Download and install Flamingo from the [Flamingo nXt 5 Download](http://www.rhino3d.com/download/flamingo/5/evaluation).

+If you own a Flamingo nXt 3.0 license, you can upgrade to nXt 5 for free [here](https://www.rhino3d.com/store/upgrade/flamingo/nxt).

 You can join the technical discussion on the [Flamingo Discourse Forum](http://discourse.mcneel.com/c/rendering/flamingo).